zal-developer/Intermediate-ML/README.md

 ## Business Case
+The overall goal is to predict metabolic syndrome, yes or not based on common risk factors.
-The objective of this project is to develop a predictive model using both traditional machine learning algorithms and neural networks.
+The objective therefore is to develop a predictive model using both traditional machine learning algorithms and neural networks.
 The goal is to compare the performance of these models and determine the best approach for production deployment.

 ## Feature Engineering Approaches
 - Handling Missing Values: Dropped the missing values because they made a small percentage to the full dataset.